1886 N167 Old Judge: A Closer Look At The First Baseball Card Set

 Some believe that early “cabinet” cards from the 19th century deserve the honor, but as we noted, these cards don’t meet the true definition of a “baseball card”.

-In most collecting circles the tobacco cards of 1886 included in packs of Old Judge cigarettes are indeed the first true baseball cards.
+In most collecting circles, the 1886 tobacco cards included in packs of Old Judge cigarettes are indeed the first true baseball cards.

 The set (cataloged as set N167 by J.R.
-Burdick in the historic American Card Catalog) is small in stature, as only twelve cards were created and feature cards from only the New York Giants.
+Burdick in the historic American Card Catalog) is small in stature.
+Only twelve cards were created, and only the New York Giants were featured.

-Of the twelve cards, six are hall of famers, thus for a set with such diminutive size, it really packs a punch.
+Of the twelve cards, six are Hall of Famers; thus, for a set with such diminutive size, it packs a punch.

 1886 (N167) Old Judge Baseball Card Set